 Below are a couple of options to help you get started.
 But for a more detailed guide on cracking into this lucrative field, read our post on how to land a well-paid UX job.

-One way to gain the experience you need, would be to get an internship with an organization.
+- Become an Intern: One way to gain the experience you need, would be to get an internship with an organization.
 You’ll learn on the job as you work on real-life projects.
-During your employment you’ll have access to veteran UX designers that can provide mentorship.
-Unfortunately, you can expect a relatively low salary during your internship.
-However, the experience you pick up, the skills you learn, and the professional relationships you build are priceless.

 According to a survey by Nielsen Norman group, the majority of students that enrolled in a six-month UX bootcamp, said they were able to strengthen their professional skills.
 Most of them agreed that bootcamps provided them with the hands-on experience that was missing from traditional degrees.
 They even went on to acknowledge that bootcamps provided a realistic working environment and that they not only picked up hard skills but also soft skills like collaboration and communication.